gbrunner/adv-programming-for-gis-and-rs/Project 1/README.md

 1. For this project, I don't want to be the first person you come to with questions.
 You can talk to your classmate.
 That being said, I am hoping to see variation in the data and maps that are submitted. **Submit *your* own work**
 2. If you are unclear about the instructions, let me know as soon as possible!
 3. **I hope to see some beautiful maps!!!**

+## Presentation
+I plan to hold class remotely on March 17th via Zoom and have each student present his or her applications during class.
+Be prepared to talk about your maps and apps on March 17.